stuartleeks/dapr-subscriber-python/README.md

 - `scripts` folder containing helper scripts to configure/deploy the sample

 Under `src` there are several folders:
+- `publisher` contains the code for the publisher that sends messages to Service Bus
 - `subscriber-dapr-api` contains the code for the subscriber using the Dapr API directly
-- `subscriber-dapr-simplified` contains the code for the simplified subscriber code using the helper code to simplify the Dapr usage
+- `subscriber-dapr-simplified` contains the code for the simplified subscriber code using helper code to simplify the Dapr usage
+- `subscriber-sdk-direct` contains the code for the subscriber that directly uses the Service Bus SDK
+- `subscriber-sdk-simplified` contains the code for the simplified subscriber code using helper code to simplify the Service Bus SDK usage

 ## Running locally